 Slippage is the difference between the price at which the trade is created and the actual price at which the trade gets executed.
 Slippage is not limited to VALR.
 It can occur on any market or Exchange.
+We assess slippage relative to the mark price of the pair.
 Two of the most common reasons for slippage are:

 1) Low Liquidity: If the liquidity is low in the market you are trading, the spread will likely be higher.